aliascash/alias-wallet-archive/README.md

 If your distribution provides both OpenSSL 1.0 and OpenSSL 1.1, you may need to use the `PKG_CONFIG_PATH` environment variable to point `configure` to the directory that contains the `openssl.pc` file for OpenSSL 1.0.
 For example, on Arch Linux it's necessary to do this:

     PKG_CONFIG_PATH=/usr/lib/openssl-1.0/pkgconfig ./configure --enable-gui

-On macOS with Homebrew, the path is slightly different, and additionally `gcc` must be selected as the C compiler due to a limitation in Berkeley DB that prevents it from building with `clang`:

-    PKG_CONFIG_PATH=/usr/local/opt/openssl/lib/pkgconfig CC=gcc-7 ./configure --enable-gui

 Cross-compiling for Windows is supported using MingW64, by passing the appropriate `--host` parameter to `./configure`.